 You may find you enjoy the benefits of running at different times.
 You may find running at sunset is even more satisfying than running at sunrise, that running in the dark is surprisingly peaceful, or that running right before going to bed actually helps you sleep better.

-You may also notice that even if you’re running the same route, the look and energy of your neighborhood varies depending on the time of day.
+You may also notice that even if you’re running the same route, the look and energy of your neighborhood vary depending on the time of day.

 The point is to experiment and discover new ways to enjoy the same route.

-Also, if you typically run with headphones and listen to music, podcasts, or audiobooks, try running with nothing in your ears.
+Also, if you typically run with headphones and listen to music, podcasts, or audiobooks, try running without listening to anything.
+Even if you run the same route, running without headphones will likely change your experience.

 You may notice birds singing, dogs barking, cars going by, people laughing, or a “good morning” from someone you pass.